gmarkall/nbep-7/README.md

 `defer_cleanup` is called when the `numba.cuda.defer_cleanup` context manager is used from user code.

-`version` is called by Numba when the memory manager is set, to ensure that the version of the interface implemented by the plugin is compatible with the version of Numba in use.
+`interface_version` is called by Numba when the memory manager is set, to ensure that the version of the interface implemented by the plugin is compatible with the version of Numba in use.

 ### Representing pointers